canonical/kafka-operator/docs/how-to/h-cluster-migration/h-cluster-migration.md

 The migration process can be monitored using the original cluster's built-in Apache Kafka bin commands.
 In the Charmed Apache Kafka cluster, these bin commands are also mapped to snap commands on the units (e.g. `charmed-kafka.get-offsets` or `charmed-kafka.topics`).

-To monitor the current consumer offsets, run the following on the original cluster being migrated from:
+To monitor the current consumer offsets, run the following on the original/source cluster being migrated from:

 ```bash
 watch "bin/kafka-consumer-groups.sh --describe --offsets --bootstrap-server $OLD_SERVERS --all-groups"